djnavarro/sampling-differences/scratchpad.md

 - I've now added a new analysis of the empirical data that replaces the original one (with the "tadpole plots" etc).
 The findings aren't substantially different, but it's a little simpler than the original
+- The project now uses the renv package to manage the R environment reproducibly

 ## 1 July 2021